 How to Cook Textured Vegetable Protein

-Because it is a dehydrated product, TVP needs to be reconstituted in hot water for about 10 minutes or more in the cooking process before being eaten.
-Most recipes will include this step.
-It's quick cooking and can add a great source of cheap and low-fat protein to many dishes.
-For more-liquid dishes such as soups, stews, and pasta sauces, you can add 1/2 cup of dry TVP and it will rehydrate during simmering.
+Because it is a dehydrated product, TVP needs to be reconstituted in hot water or broth for about 10 minutes or more in the cooking process before it becomes palatable.
+Most recipes include this step.
+It cooks quickly and can add a great source of cheap and low-fat protein to many dishes.
+For liquidy dishes such as soups, stews, and pasta sauces, you can add 1/2 cup of dry TVP and let it rehydrate while it simmers.

 Since TVP has a similar texture to ground meat when cooked, it works well in dishes such as vegetarian casseroles, soups, stew, and chili.
 TVP absorbs spices and flavorings well, much like tofu, so it is an extremely versatile vegan and vegetarian grocery staple.

-A 1/4 cup serving of TVP has 80 calories, 0 grams fat, 7 grams carbohydrate (4 grams fiber, 3 grams sugars), and 12 grams protein.
-It is a good source of iron, with 15 percent of your daily value in 1/4 cup.
+A 1/4 cup of TVP (measured from the package, before being reconstituted) contains 80 calories, 0 grams of fat, 7 grams of carbohydrates (4 grams of fiber and 3 grams of sugars), and 12 grams of protein.
+It is also a good source of iron, delivering 15 percent of the recommended daily value.

 TVP has no fat, as the fat in the soybean flour or soybean concentrate is removed during production.
 This makes it a good choice to replace or extend meat, especially ground beef, which can be a high source of fat and cholesterol.
-However, be sure to check the packaging as some flavored TVP has oil added.
+However, check the packaging as some flavored TVP contains added oil.

-While TVP made from soybeans is naturally gluten-free, you should check the packaging to ensure it is labeled as gluten-free.
-There could be cross-contamination with gluten if a facility also processes wheat.
+While TVP made from soybeans is naturally gluten-free, look at the packaging to ensure it was processed in a gluten-free facility as cross-contamination can occur otherwise.